-When you download transactions from your bank, some or most of your cleared transactions come through, but not all.
-You can see transactions on your bank's website, but they aren't in Quicken.
+When you download transactions from your bank, you can see transactions on your bank's website that aren't in Quicken.

-If this issue only happens once, one of these is likely the cause:
+If this issue only happens once, you should first eliminate one of these as the cause:

-- Incorrectly Matched the downloaded transaction to another transaction in the register.
-This is common with repeating Payments made to the same Payee for the same amount.
+- Was the missing transaction incorrectly matched to another transaction in the register?
+This is common with repeating payments made to the same payee for the same amount.

-- Moved the transaction from one account register to another.
+- Did you accidentally move the transaction from one account register to another?

-- Expecting to find the transaction in one account, when it truly belonged to another (ex: looking in the Checking account for a Savings account transaction).
+- Are you expecting to find the transaction in one account, when it belongs to another (ex: looking in the Checking account for a Savings account transaction)?

-- Accepted the downloaded transaction(s), then restored an older backup.
+- Did you accept the downloaded transaction(s), then restore an older backup file?